 Well, a recent fossil discovery of the extinct Arthopleura genus says it all.
 This long-lost genus roamed the Earth around 325 million years ago and made us wonder what would have happened if they existed to date.

-The pet industry has added a new chapter, Millipedes, to their exotic pet trade.
+The pet industry has added a new chapter, Millipedes, to its ex*tic pet trade.
 Millipedes make excellent indoor pets and have become highly popular terrarium organisms.

 Due to their inexpensive diet and low maintenance, more and more people are adding up each year as millipede owners.
 Millipedes play a huge role in nature’s nutrient cycle and decomposing the dead decaying matter.